rliou92/umonitor/README.md

 * Handling the case when multiple outputs are connected to same crtc?
 * Bugs:
   * Tell me!
 Run umonitor with the `--verbose` flag to get debugging output
-  * Need input validation <!-- Ex: umonitor --save --verbose -->
-  * Saving will always display unknown profile
-  * After load the outputs display extra return
+  * After load the outputs display extra return character
-  * Prevent saving of two different profiles using the same displays
 * Any feature requests

 # Inspiration